wp-plugins/webshipr-automated-shipping/readme.txt

 * Go to Settings => Webshipr options
 * Insert your API key from your Webshipr account.
 * You are ready to go!

+== Brief Version History ==

+* 1.1.3: Fixed issues for Woo Commerce 2.1.2 in regards to "Valgfrit afhentningssted"